Average GRE Scores: Full Statistics

 Unlike the verbal reasoning and quantitative reasoning section scoring scales, the analytical writing scale goes up in half-point increments.

-Between 2018 and 2021, a score of 5.0 or higher put you in the top 10% of test-takers.
-However, a one-half point drop to 4.5 put you in the top 21%.
+Between 2020 and 2023, a score of 5.0 or higher put you in the top 10% of test-takers.
+However, a one-half point drop to 4.5 put you near the top 20%.
 This means that every half-point has a big impact on where you stand against other test-takers.
-A score of 4.0 put you at nearly the 50th percentile.

 Score | Percentile |